ruthersmith/ruthersmith-mvc/README.md

 It turned out, Getting a basic framework was simpler than I originally imagine.
 This is the result.

+<strong>Important!!!</strong>
+In order for this to work properly for you, you will need to go into the config and change the constant to match your environment Specifically your database environment, site name and base url also you nee change the RewriteBase in the public/.htaccess to reflect the location of the pucblic folder

 The entry point into the application would be under public/index.php This requires the boostrap.php file
 And initialize the app like "$app = new Core"